bradcerasani/Contract/contract.md

-## Summary:

-We’ll always do our best to fulfil your needs and meet your expectations, but it’s important to have things written down so that we both know what’s what, who should do what and when, and what will happen if something goes wrong.
-In this contract you won’t find any complicated legal terms or long passages of unreadable text.
-We’ve no desire to trick you into signing something that you might later regret.
-What we do want is what’s best for both parties, now and in the future.

-So in short;

-You ([customer name]), located at [customer address] are hiring us ([company name]) located at [company address] to [design and develop a web site] for the estimated total price of [total] as outlined in our previous correspondence.
+# Contract

+### Terms and definitions

+*‘This document’* refers to this contract and the terms and agreements within it.
+*‘The Work’* refers to the project for which this document was actioned.
+*‘You’* refers to the client or company on behalf of whom The Work is commissioned.
+*‘I’* refers to me, Brad Cerasani, working for You on behalf of Shedbot New Media.

+This document exists to protect the interests of all involved parties, to outline our responsibilities to one another, and to avoid any confusion or disappointment during and/or after our time working together.

+If any part of this document is unclear please do not hesitate to contact me for clarification.
+Each project I undertake will have its own particular set of nuances, so I am able and willing to modify this document to suit the needs of The Work.
+Any amendments and/or additions must be requested prior to the signing of this document.

-## What do both parties agree to do?
+### What do both parties agree to do?

-*You:* You have the authority to enter into this contract on behalf of yourself, your company or your organisation.
-You’ll give us everything we need to complete the project as and when and in the format we need it.
-You’ll review our work, provide feedback and approval in a timely manner too.
-Deadlines work two ways, so you’ll also be bound by dates we set together.
-You also agree to stick to the payment schedule set out at the end of this contract.
+*You:* You have the authority to enter into this document on behalf of yourself, your company or your organization.
+You’ll give me everything I need to complete The Work as and when I need it.
+You agree to stick to the payment schedule described at the end of this document.

-*Us:* We have the experience and ability to do everything we’ve agreed with you and we’ll do it all in a professional and timely manner.
-We’ll endeavour to meet every deadline that’s set and on top of that we'll maintain the confidentiality of everything you give us.
+*I:* I have the experience and expertise to do everything we’ve agreed to and I’ll do it all in a professional and timely manner.
+I'll do my best to meet every deadline we set together, and maintain the confidentiality of everything you give me.

 ## Details

 ### Design

-We create designs and flexible layouts that adapt to the capabilities of many devices and screen sizes.
-We create designs iteratively and use predominantly HTML and CSS so we won’t waste time mocking up every template as a static visual.
-We may use static visuals to indicate a look-and-feel direction (colour, texture and typography).
+I design and develop flexible layouts that adapt to the capabilities of many devices and screen sizes.
+I work iteratively and design primarily in the browser instead of with static visuals.

-You’ll have plenty of opportunities to review our work and provide feedback.

 ### Text content

-We’re not responsible for writing or inputting any text copy.
-If you’d like us to write new content or input text for you, we can provide a separate estimate for that.
+I'm not responsible for writing or inputting any text copy.
+If you require new copy or text input, I can provide a separate estimate for that.

 ### Graphics